Growing Sage, also Common Sage

 May: Best grown in large pots or planter boxes as sage cannot cope with very wet soil.

-• Space plants: 20 inches apart
+• Space plants: 50 cm apart

 • Harvest in approximately 18 months.
 Time reduced if grown from cuttings.